OmarAllouch/devtools-easy-git/README.md

 ## 🚧 Work in Progress

 This project is still in progress, and new features will be added over time.
-Current functionalities include the `quick-commit` cycle, but more tools and features will be added in the future.
+Current functionalities include the `quick-commit` and `sync` commands, but more tools and features will be added in the future.

 Stay tuned for updates!